refinedev/refine/packages/cli/ANNOUNCEMENTS.md

 ---

 ---announcement
-hidden: true
+hidden: false

 ---

 Hello from refine team!
 Hope you enjoy!
-Join our discord server to get help and discuss with other users. https://discord.gg/refine
+Join our Discord community to get help and discuss with other users. https://discord.gg/refine

 ---